Mastering regex module: A Comprehensive Guide with 3 examples

 Regular expressions are not just a tool; they are a skill that can dramatically improve your efficiency and effectiveness as a data scientist.
 With the knowledge and examples provided in this guide, you should be well on your way to becoming proficient with Python’s re module.
 Happy coding!

-If you wish to learn data analysis and curve your career in the data science field or a data analyst in the healthcare sector feel free to join our free workshop on Masters in Data Science with PowerBI, where you will get to know how exactly the data science field works and why companies are ready to pay handsome salaries in this field.
+If you wish to learn data analysis and curve your career in the data science field, feel free to join our free workshop on Masters in Data Science with PowerBI, where you will get to know how exactly the data science field works and why companies are ready to pay handsome salaries in this field.

 In this workshop, you will get to know each tool and technology of data analysis from scratch that will make you skillfully eligible for any data science profile.